-Austria shall provide the Agency with reports as detailed in Articles 60 to 69 in respect of nuclear material subject to safeguards under this Agreement.
+The Government of Ireland shall provide the Agency with reports as detailed in Articles 59-68 in respect of nuclear material subject to safeguards under this Agreement.

 Reports shall be made in English, French, Russian or Spanish, except as otherwise specified in the Subsidiary Arrangements.